oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 If the resource server rejects the access token, the JavaScript application can contact the token-mediating backend to request a fresh access token.
 The token-mediating backend relies on the cookies associated with this request to use the user's refresh token to run a Refresh Token grant type.
 These steps are not shown in the diagram.
 Note that this Refresh Token grant type involves a confidential client, thus requires client authentication.

-When the refresh token expires, there is no way to obtain a valid access token without running an entirely new Authorization Code grant type.
+When the refresh token expires, there is no way to obtain a valid access token without starting an entirely new Authorization Code grant.
 Therefore, it is recommended to configure the lifetime of the cookie-based session to be equal to the maximum lifetime of the refresh token if such information is known upfront.
 Additionally, when the token-mediating backend learns that a refresh token for an active session is no longer valid, it is recommended to invalidate the session.

 #### Access Token Scopes